 Lise’s free guided grounding practice “Connecting with a Resource”

-And if you want to address the deeper layers of menstrual or perimenopausal health issues and feel safe, happy, healthy and (w)holy in your body, book your free Discovery Call here and let’s get to know each other.
+And if you want to address the deeper layers of menstrual or perimenopausal health issues and feel safe, happy, healthy and (w)holy in your body, book your free Curiosity Call here and let’s get to know each other.

 More about my guest: